jeffknupp/blog/in_progress/2018-04-03-write-better-python-functions.md

 ### Single Responsibility

 Straight from "Uncle" Bob Martin, the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) applies just as much to functions as it does classes and modules (Mr. Martin's original targets).
 It states that (in our case) a function should have a *single responsibility*.
 That is, it should do one thing and *only* one thing.
 One great reason is that if every function only does one thing, there is only one reason ever to change it: if the way in which it does that thing must change.
-It also becomes clear when a function is no longer neeeded if, when making changes elsewhere, it becomes clear the function's single responsibility is no longer needed.
+It also becomes clear when a function can be deleted: if, when making changes elsewhere, it becomes clear the function's single responsibility is no longer needed, simply remove it.

 An example will help.
 Here's a function that does more than one "thing":